ReachableCEO/CNWHUD/COOTodo.md

 - Upload everything into fidsafe and ensure out of band recovery agent has access
 - Follow fidsafe check lists
-- setup designated out of band agent for business continuity in event of CEO and COO incapacity or death

 - Create/finalize stand alone / subsidiary entities and any neecded entity related bits:
   - HFNOC